clarkezone/selfhostinfrablog/_posts/2022-06-22-k8s-deploy-tip.md

 For more detail on the above, see [[Kubernetes tools I used in 2022]] post

 ## Approach
+> This article assumes you have a basic understanding some of simple kubernetes concepts
+> such as the basic resource types (pods, deployments, services, ingress) and have a
+> working familiarity with `kubectl`.

+Kubernetes resources are most familiar in their textual form since `yaml` files are what you typically read about in articles, type in and manipulate day-to-day.
+But thse manifests are really proxies for live objects representing reasources that live in the kubernetes resource database in your cluster.
+One of the many nice features of `kubectl`  is the ability to convert from this live "object" form back to the textrual representation.
+So once you have an object you can get it back as yaml.

+## Steps
-This article assumes you have a basic understanding some of simple kubernetes concepts such as resource types pods, deployments, services and have a working familiarity with kubectl
+This article assumes you have a basic understanding some of simple kubernetes concepts such as resource types [pods](https://kubernetes.io/docs/concepts/workloads/pods/), [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [services](https://kubernetes.io/docs/concepts/services-networking/service/) and have a working familiarity with kubectl

 1. Create a deployment
 `kubectl create deployment homer-deployment --image b4bz/homer`